mlrun/mlrun/docs/change-log/index.md

 #### UI
-- The new **Projects** home page provides easy and intuitive access to the full project lifecycle in three phases, with links to the relevant wizxards under each phase heading: ingesting and processing data, devekoping and training a model, deploying and monitoring the project.
+- The new **Projects** home page provides easy and intuitive access to the full project lifecycle in three phases, with links to the relevant wizards under each phase heading: ingesting and processing data, developing and training a model, deploying and monitoring the project.

 <p align="center"><img src="../_static/images/project-homepage.png" alt="mlrun-project-homepage" /></p><br>